Agamemnon81/Agamemnon81/README.md

 # 👋 Hi, I’m Michael Palmer

 Welcome to my GitHub!
 I’m a data-driven technical professional with a foundation in **electronic engineering, data analytics, and automation systems**.
-I’m recently completed the **IBM Data Science Professional Certificate**, building Python-based analytics pipelines and exploring how data operations, automation, and AI can power the clean energy transition.
+I recently completed the **IBM Data Science Professional Certificate**, building Python-based analytics pipelines and exploring how data operations, automation, and AI can power the clean energy transition.

 ---